 As the driver shortage intensified, carriers have lowered their hiring standards.
 Human resource departments used to screen and interview applications for all driving and non-driving positions.
 To streamline HR functions, recruiting departments have taken over to fill empty seats.

-The perfect storm happens, he says, when mutual expectations are not being defined, the hiring process is done by incentivized employees, and sign on bonuses exist.
+The perfect storm happens, he says, when mutual expectations are not being defined, incentivized employees handle hiring, and sign on bonuses abound.
 Sound familiar?

 Becoming an Olympian

 Contrary to popular belief, high driver turnover is not inevitable in the trucking industry.
-Just as world-class athletes can defy the odds-makers, so can motor carriers.
+Just as world-class athletes can defy the odds, so can motor carriers.

 Consider the four-minute mile.
 For years, the 4-minute mile was considered not merely unreachable but, according to physiologists of the time, dangerous to the health of any athlete who attempted to reach it.
 Then an Olympian, Roger Bannister, clocked in at 3:59.4.
-His record in 1954 was beaten 46 days later, and by the end of 1957, 16 runners had broken the 4-minute barrier.
-It wasn’t just a physical barrier that was broken, it was a psychological one as well.
+His record in 1954 was beaten 46 days later.
+By the end of 1957, 16 runners had broken the 4-minute barrier.
+It wasn’t just a physical barrier that was broken; it was a psychological one as well.

-Carrier A does a phenomenal job of defining and matching expectations for new drivers during the onboarding process.
-The carrier uses the full suite of Stay Metrics surveys (7-day, 45-day and Exit interviews) to identify areas where drivers are satisfied or dissatisfied with various parts of its company.
+Carrier A does a phenomenal job of defining and matching expectations for new drivers.
+This carrier uses the full suite of Stay Metrics surveys to identify areas where drivers are satisfied or dissatisfied.
 This carrier has 28 percent turnover.

-Carrier B, a new client of Stay Metrics, is in the process of revamping its driver recruiting from what traditionally operated as a sales department.
+Contrast this result with Carrier B, a new client of Stay Metrics.
+They are in the process of revamping its driver recruiting.
+This department traditionally operated as a sales department.
 The company would hire any driver that met its minimal standards.
 This carrier has nearly 100% percent turnover.